This post may contain affiliate links. Please read our disclosure policy.

 Key ingredients

-There are just a handful of ingredients in a flourless chocolate cake:
+There are just a handful of ingredients in this simple flourless chocolate cake:

-- Butter – Butter adds richness, moisture, and flavor and helps keep the melted chocolate from making the cake too dense.
+- Butter: Adds richness, moisture, and helps prevent the cake from becoming too dense.

 How to make a flourless chocolate cake